 I want children to learn how to be safe in the water.
 That’s why we use a lot of hand-arm manipulation.
 We manipulate their arms and their legs.
 We also sing the songs, so they know that it’s a good thing to be in the water.

 Little ones also learn to climb in and out of the pool.
-My goal is to make sure that do it the safest way possible.
+My goal is to make sure that they do it the safest way possible.

 I like to see the parents do the bubble bounce when they hold their thumb or the ring, and they bounce them all the way down.
-I just love to see the parents just go all the way down and come back all tired.
+I love to see the parents go all the way down and come back all tired.
 It’s funny.